 Using the microwave to reheat chicken soup works almost as well as using the stove.
 As someone who is always on the go for work and school, I find it to be not only safe but quick and easy.

-The microwave can be used to reheat your chicken soup without compromising on the texture or taste.
-Soup can be safely stored for 3 to 4 days in the refrigerator, so be sure to reheat and eat your soup before the 4-day mark has passed.
+The microwave can be used to reheat your chicken soup without compromising on its texture or taste.
+Soup can be safely stored in the refrigerator for 3 to 4 days, so be sure to reheat and eat your soup before the 4-day mark.

 Of course, you can extend this time to 3 months by storing it in the freezer.
 You should also only reheat the amount you intend to eat in one sitting.
 It is important to use a microwavable dish and keep it covered when reheating soup in the microwave.